 Accounting software in comparison

-When an accounting software is useful for the management of your finances and which other free and paid providers there are, tells you Sven Scheuerle in this article.
+When an accounting software is useful for the management of your finances and what other free and paid providers there are, tells you Sven Scheuerle in his article.

 A boring topic?
 Not at all.
-Without the right communication channels, it will be difficult to assert yourself in the market.
-It is important that it is pleasant and easy for you as a freelancer as well as for your partners and customers to communicate with you.
+Without the right communication channels for you, it will be difficult to hold your own in the market.
+It is important that it is pleasant and easy for you as a freelancer as well as for your partners and clients to communicate with you.

-I personally attach great importance to efficiency and clear communication.
-This is to avoid misunderstandings from arising in the first place.
-Because clarifying them is very time-consuming, which you can avoid directly in many cases.
+Personally, I attach great importance to efficiency and the clearest possible communication.
+This is to prevent misunderstandings from arising in the first place.
+Because clarifying them is always very time-consuming, which you can avoid directly in many cases.

-My most important communication tool, old but gold, is e-mail.
-For some years now I have been using a paid and encrypted solution, namely ProtonMail.
+My most important communication tool is, old but gold, the e-mail.
+I have been using an encrypted solution for several years, namely ProtonMail.
 But there are also good alternatives from Germany, such as Tutanota.

-In certain cases, however, it is of course necessary to communicate orally.
-For video calls I like to use Wherebya tool from Norway.
-It's safe and from my point of view much better than the better known zoom.
+In certain cases, however, it is of course necessary to communicate verbally.
+For video calls I like to use Whereby, a tool from Norway.
+It's safe and, in my opinion, much better than the better-known Zoom.

-Now you're probably wondering, "Do you ever talk to your customers on the phone?"
-Yeah, sometimes I do.
-But not in the classical sense, better.
-Some time ago, a good friend of mine recommended local Skype number to be created.
-That's what I did.
-Quite ingeniously solved, in my opinion.
+Now you might be asking yourself, "Do you talk to your clients on the phone?"
+Yes, sometimes I do.
+But not in a traditional way, but better.
+A good friend recommended me some time ago to create a local Skype number.
+So that's what I did.
+Pretty ingenious solution, in my opinion.

-I can still work wherever I am and receive free calls on my smartphone (via the Skype app) or directly on my laptop.
+I can still work from anywhere and take calls for free on my smartphone (via the Skype app) or directly on my laptop.

-By the way, this was triggered by an e-mail from Google itself, which pointed out to me that 90 percent of consumers are more likely to contact me if a telephone number is stored on Google My Business.
-Google refers to a study, I have searched for it, but unfortunately I did not find it.
-I have no choice but to simply believe these figures.
+By the way, this was triggered by an email from Google itself, which pointed out to me that 90 percent of consumers are more likely to contact me if a phone number is stored in Google My Business.
+Google refers to a study, I searched for it, but unfortunately did not find anything.
+I guess I have no choice but to simply believe these numbers.
 Although faith is a different faculty.

-Also important for communication and above all for personal organisation: the calendar.
-I simply use the Apple calendar app on my notebook and smartphone.
-Synchronizes (almost) perfectly.
+Also important for communication and above all personal organization: the calendar.
+I simply use the calendar app from Apple on my notebook and smartphone.
+Synchronizes (almost) flawlessly.

-For larger projects I also use Slack for communication.
-The genius of it is that 1:1 chats are possible as well as diversified channels.
-Are you actually already a member of the Slack -Community of RAIDBOXES?
-I highly recommend it.
+For larger projects I also like to use Slack for communication.
+The great thing about it is that 1:1 chats are possible as well as diversified channels.
+Are you already a member of the Slack community of RAIDBOXES?
+I can only recommend it.

 As a web designer my daily bread in communication is of course the browser.
-For a long time I used Firefox, but now I decided to use Brave, which is based on Google Chrome (but without the advertising tracking via Facebook pixels and Co.)
-In other words, Brave blocks many external scripts, which is very important to me.
+I have long relied on Firefox, but now decided for Brave, which is based on Google Chrome (but without the advertising tracking via Facebook Pixel and Co.).
+That is, Brave blocks many external scripts, which is very important to me.

 Backup, file storage and cloud

-No, not Dropbox or Google Drive, sorry.
-I use Vault, also a solution that works completely encrypted.
+No, neither Dropbox nor Google Drive, sorry.
+I use Tresorit, which is also a solution that works completely encrypted.
 I even managed to hack myself once.
-If you want to know how this is possible, please leave a comment below.
-The story is a bit longer, but the more embarrassing.
+If you want to know how that's possible, feel free to leave a comment below.
+The story is a bit longer, but all the more embarrassing.

-In my opinion, this is clearly the most important tool for evaluations: Google My Business.
-I sometimes find it helpful, not least for restaurants and other cultural institutions, to read the reviews first.
-Nowadays, (unfortunately) practically everything is rated, which doesn't always have advantages.
+For reviews from my point of view clearly the most important tool: Google My Business.
+I find it sometimes helpful, not least with restaurants or other cultural institutions, to read the reviews first.
+Nowadays (unfortunately) practically everything is rated, which does not always bring advantages.

-I recommend the same procedure for freelancer tools as for WordPress -Plugins: as many as necessary, as few as possible.
+I recommend the same approach with freelancer tools as with WordPress -Plugins: as many as necessary, as few as possible.

-Tools should support you in your work and, if possible, in such a way that you do not incur disproportionate additional expenses through their use.
-Nevertheless, with the help of the various tools you would like to receive data which will help you further or which you can use again at a later date (template for an offer in Microsoft Word or a sophisticated backup strategy).
+Tools should support you in your work and, if possible, in such a way that you do not incur disproportionate additional effort through their use.
+Nevertheless, with the help of the various tools you want to obtain data that will help you or that you can then use again at a later time (template for a quote in Microsoft Word or a sophisticated backup strategy).

-Now I hope that this article has given you a small but exciting insight into those software instruments which I think are useful.
+Now I hope to have given you with this contribution a small but exciting insight into those software instruments, which I consider useful.